 Children need open-ended, unscheduled times to explore and discover.
 Learning happens most effectively with open-ended materials that can be used in multiple ways to nurture creativity in children.
 Try hands-on materials like blocks, Legos™, sand, water, dirt, child-sized wheelbarrows, small shovels, ramps, balls, and so on.
 Sometimes the purpose of the object for children's play is clear (like a doll is for holding and pretending to be a daddy).
 Sometimes the purpose of the object for play time only becomes clear in the child's creative hands - a stick could become a magic wand, the pole for a flag, something to stir with, or a pointer to show which way to go.

 Child's play time can be enhanced by the presence of a caring adult.
-If you are that adult, set aside an hour as often as you can each week to spend some quality play time with your child and do exactly what he or she wants to do.
+Set aside an hour as often as you can each week to spend some quality play time with your child and do exactly what he or she wants to do.
 Your child leads the play time and you follow.
 That means if your child wants you to sit in the sandbox with her, you do it.
 Or if he wants you to play the baby and he plays the mommy, you do it.
-Or you play her favorite game or listen with rapt attention while she shares something that happened at school.
 Your presence enables another level of meaningful play to happen.
 Your child may use your attention to figure out a tough situation with a friend, re-enact a doctor's visit where he got a shot, or try something she wouldn't try on her own, like walking on a balance beam.

 You may also want to help guide your child's play while on a playdate or at the playground.
 Of course we all want our children to move in the direction of associative and cooperative play, but that takes time.
 You can coach your child, "I see you looking at Aiden.
 Shall we go over and ask him if he'd like to climb with us?"